cecoulombe/cecoulombe.github.io/FinanceTracker/README-site.md

 ## To-Do List for Website

-- [ ] Convert implementation from Javascript to React
+- [ ] Convert implementation from Javascript to React.
-  - [ ] Implement MVC via React
+  - [ ] Implement MVC via React.
-- [ ] Add input validation to ensure input is numerical
+- [ ] Add input validation to ensure input is numerical.
+- [ ] Protect user input so that it persists when the page is reloaded.
 - [ ] Create an API that calls out to the third party conversion rates site so that it is not done directly through the web application.
-- [ ] Learn AWS so that it can be used to host the site
+- [ ] Learn AWS so that it can be used to host the site.

 ## Website Updates